 Myth & Mischief

-Hosted in various locations across Trim and Athboy daily, there will be events involving immersive games and storytelling, including Banshee Bingo Hall, Comedy witch trials, interactive games of Werewolf, self-guided treasure hunts, traditional handfasting ceremonies at the Hill of Ward and much more.
+Hosted in various locations across Trim and Athboy daily, there will be events involving immersive games and storytelling, including Banshee Bingo Hall, Away with the Faeries, self-guided treasure hunts, traditional handfasting ceremonies at the Hill of Ward and much more.